bitovi/academy/src/web-components/10-custom-events/custom-events.md

   }
   ```

-* Markers are not DOM elements and therefore don't have all of the same methods.
+* Markers are not DOM elements and therefore don’t have all of the same methods.
 To listen to events you use a slightly different mechanism:

   ```js
   marker.addListener('event-name', () => {